 These Financial Information are presented in RMB, which is the Company's presentation currency.
 The functional currency of the Company is Hong Kong dollar which is the currency of the primary environment in which the Company operates.
+Since the Company does not conduct any substantive operations of its own and conducts its primary business operations through its subsidiaries established in the PRC, the Company adopts RMB as the presentation currency of the Group.
 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 Foreign currency transactions are initially recorded using the functional currency rates ruling at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rates of exchange ruling at the balance sheet date.
 All differences are taken to the consolidated income statements.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.